 • Sunrooms.

-ENERGY STAR also recommends installing mini-splits in houses with unique challenges, like:
+ENERGY STAR also suggests using mini-splits in homes with unique challenges, like:

 • Expensive electric heat from baseboards, wall heaters or radiators.

-• Pricey central heat, either because of high fuel prices or low efficiency.
+• Costly central heat, either as a result of high fuel expenses or reduced efficiency.

-From helping you pick the best model to professionally installing it, our professionals at Kilbourne Heating & AC can take care of all your mini-split installation needs.
-Call us at 561-287-7071 right away to find out how a mini-split system can make your residence cozier and to get your free estimate!
+From helping you choose the right model to knowledgeably installing it, our specialists at Kilbourne Heating & AC can take care of all your mini-split installation needs.
+Reach us at 561-287-7071 right away to discover how a mini-split system can make your house more comfortable and to receive your free estimate!